-Receive Prostate Surgery from a Trusted Urologist in MA or RI
+Prostate Surgery Near You in MA and RI

-- Simple prostatectomy: Removes just the inside portion of the prostate with an incision from your belly button to your pubic bone
+- Simple Prostatectomy: Removes the inside portion of the prostate, making an incision from your belly button to your pubic bone.

-- Radical prostatectomy: Removes the entire prostate and nearby lymph nodes with a single incision or a series of smaller incisions under your testicles or above your pubic bone
+- Radical Prostatectomy: Removes the entire prostate and surrounding lymph nodes with a single incision or a series of smaller incisions under your testicles or above your pubic bone.

-- TURP (transurethral resection of the prostate): Removes all or part of the prostate in pieces through your urethra with a tube-shaped tool called a cystoscope
+- TURP (Transurethral Resection of the Prostate): Removes all or part of the prostate in pieces through your urethra using a cystoscope ( a thin, tube-shape tool with lenses).

-Your urologist will provide you with specific instructions about how to prepare for your prostate surgery.
+Your urologist at Southcoast will provide you with specific instructions about how to prepare for your prostate surgery.
 While prostatectomy is generally a safe surgery, there are a few risks of prostate surgery, including erectile dysfunction, infertility, retrograde ejaculation, urethral narrowing due to scar tissue, urinary incontinence and damage to the urethra, bladder rectum or nerves.
 However, our urologists are highly-trained to help reduce these risk factors during your surgery.

 Prostate Surgery Recovery

-Some types of prostate surgery require more recovery time than others, but in some cases, you will go home the same day.
-Otherwise, you may stay in the hospital for a few days.
-Full recovery takes about four weeks, and will involve some pain and discomfort in the beginning.
+Some types of prostate surgery require more recovery time than others, but in some cases, you can go home the same day.
+Otherwise, you may have to stay in the hospital for two to three days.
+Full recovery from prostate surgery takes about four weeks, and may involve some pain and discomfort in the beginning.
 Most over the counter medication, such as ibuprofen, can help with pain, but talk with your doctor further about pain management if general medication is not helping.

-The urologists at Southcoast Health are here to talk with you about any of your questions regarding prostatectomy.
+At Southcoast Health, our urologists are here to talk with you about any of your questions regarding prostate surgery.
 Find a doctor and schedule an appointment to discuss your surgical options.
 If you’re also interested in a prostate exam, please don’t hesitate to schedule a screening today.

-Southcoast Health offers prostate surgery in Fall River, Dartmouth and New Bedford, MA and surrounding areas of Rhode Island at our hospitals, including Charlton Memorial Hospital, St. Luke’s Hospital and Southcoast Health Surgery Center.
+We offer prostate surgery at Southcoast Health in Fall River, Dartmouth and New Bedford, MA and surrounding areas of Rhode Island at our hospitals, including Charlton Memorial Hospital, St. Luke’s Hospital and Southcoast Health Surgery Center.